Covid-hit Ireland beat West Indies

 |Scorecard

-Ireland won their rain-interrupted second ODI against West Indies in Kingston to level the series at 1-1.
+Ireland won their rain-affected second one-day international with West Indies in Kingston to level the series at 1-1.

-West Indies were bowled out for 229 in 48 overs and Ireland looked on course for victory at 157-4 after 31.2 overs in reply when the rain showers arrived.
+The Windies were bowled out for 229 in 48 overs and Ireland looked on course for victory at 157-4 after 31.2 overs in reply when the rain showers arrived.

-Allowing for lost overs, Ireland's adjusted target under the Duckworth-Lewis-Stern method was 168, leaving them needing 11 more runs off 28 balls.
+When play resumed, Ireland's adjusted target under the Duckworth-Lewis-Stern method was 168 from 36 overs, leaving them needing 11 more runs off 28 balls.

 They reached 168-5 in the 33rd over to win by five wickets.

-The win sees Ireland repeat their previous famous victory over the West Indies, which they achieved at the 2015 World Cup.
+Thursday's win saw Ireland repeat their previous famous victory over West Indies, which they achieved at the 2015 World Cup.

-West Indies had won the opening ODI between the sides by 24 runs on Saturday, before the second encounter was put back by two days because of coronavirus cases in the Ireland camp.
+West Indies had won the opening ODI between the sides by 24 runs on Saturday, before the second encounter was delayed by two days because of coronavirus cases in the Ireland camp.

-The deciding match will take place on Sunday at the same Sabina Park venue, the scene of Ireland's famous St patrick's Day win over Pakistan at the 2007 World Cup.
+The deciding match will take place on Sunday at the same Sabina Park venue, the scene of Ireland's memorable St Patrick's Day win over Pakistan at the 2007 World Cup.

 - West Indies beat Ireland in ODI opener